SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 }
 ```

-You can now simply extend the relevant facade (e.g. `CheckoutPaymentTypeFacade`) and override the relevant method (e.g. `getPaymentTypes()`), and add the custom logic in one central place.
+With the newly refactor checkout that uses commands and queries, you can now simply extend the relevant facade (e.g. `CheckoutPaymentTypeFacade`) and override the relevant method (e.g. `getPaymentTypes()`), which enables the use of adding a custom logic in a central place.
 Another benefit of this approach is the fact the custom logic applies to all the callers.

 Alternatively, if you have a use case where you need to apply the custom logic _only to one place_ without affecting other callers, you can just do the following: